mccahill/docker-eclipse-novnc/README.md

 Misc Notes
 ----------
-The file openbox-config/.config is used to put some reasonable default settings in place for the X environment when run inside a web browser - such as placing the dock at the top of the page so users don't have to scroll their web page to find it.
+The file openbox-config/.config is used to put some reasonable default settings in place for the X environment when run inside a web browser.
+Reasonable means things like placing the dock at the top of the page so users don't have to scroll their web page to find it.

 Extending
 ---------